Modern Standard Arabic

 Long vowels are generally distinguished from short vowels by the use of matres lectionis (see matres).

-The 5 multipart vowels listed here only appear in vocalised text.
+The 5 composite vowels listed here only appear in vocalised text.
 Three represent long vowels, where the vowel diacritic is followed by a letter.
 Two more represent standalone vowels, with alef used as a carrier for the vowel diacritics.
 Diphthongs and glides are not included here.

 Click on the letters for examples.